DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel.md

 |error | Error label on errors |

 ### Metrics in the UI
 Duende IdentityServer in itself does not provide a UI.
-That is [the responsibility of the hosting application] ({{< ref "/ui/" >}}).
-That is why there are no metrics from the core IdentityServer system for things like user login/logout as those events are responsibilities for the UI.
+That is [the responsibility of the hosting application]({{< ref "/ui/" >}}).
+That is why there are no metrics from the core IdentityServer system for events like user login/logout as those events are responsibilities for the UI.
 We do provide quick start UIs which are meant as a starting point for your own UI development.
 In the quick start UIs we do provide metrics as a starting point, but you should alter and add metrics as needed in your context.

 #### Telemetry.Metrics.Counters.ConsentGranted/ConsentDenied
 Counter names: *consent_granted*/*consent_denied*